SB233/homework/homework02-0830/README.md

-lesson learned: when the training loss is stable, we can increase the neural units in the network to have more parameters to tune, which can increase the accuracy.
+lesson learned: when the training loss is stable, we can increase the neural units in the network to have more parameters to tune, which can increase the accuracy

 ### improvement over source template:
 1. add cuda()